WASPS ARE SERIOUS IN TORONTO – HOW TO KEEP THEM AWAY

 The Three Worst Wasps in Toronto

 There are three main types of wasps that cause problems here in Toronto.
 They all have different habits and attacks, so telling them apart is important.
-If you’re looking to get rid of your wasp problem, the first step is figuring out what species you’re dealing with.
+If you’re looking for how to get rid of the wasp problem, the first step is figuring out what species you’re dealing with.

 Yellowjackets are a common wasp that’s immediately identifiable by its bright yellow color.
 They typically grow to be about half an inch long, and they don’t tend to be aggressive.